JesperDramsch/phd-thesis/3d-time-warping-for-4d-data/index.rst

 Contributions of This Study
 ---------------------------

-In the paper, we present the modified self-supervised nn system and test the results on the training data itself and two generalization test sets.
+In the paper, we present the modified self-supervised neural network system and test the results on the training data itself and two generalization test sets.
 The first test set is on the same field but recorded at different times to the training set, ensuring similar underlying geology, whereas,